CCI-GU-Sweden/eRImote-python-BIAS-Gtb/create_kernel/README.md

 ```
 jupyter lab
 ```
-or from menu.
 Notice that your environment is NOT available as kernel :(

 Exit jupyter lab.